 At the Casino, tennis persisted and is played still, though no longer so key a social fixture.
 But the The US Open Championship, formally the United States Open Tennis Championships, the fast-paced hardcourt tennis tournament, first held in August 1881 at the Newport Casino, moved to the West Side Tennis Club at Forest Hills, New York, in 1915.

-But Newport retains its magical lure.
+As for Newport?
+Newport retains its magical lure.
 Presenting contrast of wealth and poverty, conventional conformity and abandonded rebellion, elaborate artifice and the most majestic kind of natural splendor, even devoid of the Naval College, the Y, or a full-time gay bar, it remains one of the most compelling places in the country.